Zsargul/dwm/README.md

-# Zsargul's DWM
+# Zsargul's DWM (Laptop)

-This is my custom build of Suckless software's DWM.
-I use it alongside my [build of DWMblocks](https://github.com/Zsargul/dwmblocks).
+My Laptop-specific build of DWM.
+The differences between the main build are negligible, with most changes being keybinds.